gomorpheus/morpheus-docs/library/virtual_images/virtual_images.rst

     ..
 NOTE:: The Virtual Image configuration can be saved when using a URL and the upload will finish in the background.
 When selecting/drag and dropping a file, the image files must upload completely before saving the Virtual Image record or the Image will not be valid.

 5. Save Changes.

+VMware - VM Templates Copies
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+In a VMware environemnt, you may have a single VM template that you use across different vCenters.
+Uploading an image to Morpheus, mentioned in the **Add Virtual Image** section, is one method to solve this.
+Alternatively, an organization may decide to create a VM template in one vCenter and then transfer it to other vCenters, which then could be sync'd into Morpheus.
+If all of the vCenters are added as clouds into Morpheus and the templates are named the same in each vCenter, they will be aggregated under a single virtual image in Morpheus.
+This means that as you deploy to the various vCenter clouds in Morpheus, using a this virtual image, it will choose the correct VM template to use based on the cloud deployed to.

+This eliminates the need for creating multiple node types for each virtual image, if the templates were named differently in each vCenter.
+This can reduce the overhead of maintaing multiple node types and reduces user selections.
+As well, this can reduce the cloning time of VMs by avoiding network transfers of images between geographic locations, ensuring the closest VM template is selected.

+..
+NOTE:: VM templates are a **Data Center** level object.
+The same process above applies to a single VMware cloud with multiple logical data centers.
+It will not apply to clusters, as a template is not associated with a cluster, only when it is converted to a VM.